JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ## Policy Statement
 Advanced Analytica is carrying out Web Scraping activity for the purposes of its business objectives in particular for the detection in changes to legislation and regulations and selling insights derived from the analysis of data collected from alternative data sources.

-Advanced Analytica will adopt the following principles to guide SecuriCrawl® activities:
+Advanced Analytica will adopt the following principles to guide DiffWatch® activities:

 - Seek to minimise the burden on scraped sites
 - Abide by all applicable legislation and monitor the evolving legal and ethical situation